Timothy C. Hain, MD• Page last modified: April 3, 2023

 Otitis media is usually diagnosed by the combination of symptoms (ear pain and reduced hearing), and direct observation of an inflamed ear drum with fluid behind it.
 There is usually fever too.
 Acutely, in uncomplicated cases, while a thorough examination is necessary, no additional testing is usually required.
 Certain types of ENT specialists, "otologists", are especially good at making these diagnoses and seeing one of these doctors early on may make it possible to avoid unnecessary testing.

 Otitis externa is easily diagnosed by looking into the external ear with an otoscope.
 The main problem with diagnosis is deciding whether or not there is also an otitis media, as often one cannot see the ear drum very well as the external ear canal is swollen, painful and filled with debris.
+Sometimes the ear canal is blocked by a bump in the bone under the skin of the ear canal (exotosis).
+This is easily determined not to be otitis external as an exostosis is not painful and not inflamed.
+Similar bony lumps in the ear canal are sometimes encountered after radiation treatments, usually for an aggressive form of head/neck cancer.

 Hearing in otitis media and otitis externa is generally reduced in a "conductive" pattern, to a modest amount (20-50 dB).
 More details about hearing loss can be found here.
 Hearing testing is often done to be sure that the condition is improving.
 The fluid behind the eardrum is associated with immobility of the ear drum as well as a "flat" tympanometer trace.
 Tympanometry is a test done generally when the hearing is tested.